czbiohub-sf/cerebra/paper/paper.md

 To find variants in the genome, researchers often begin with a [DNA-sequencing](https://en.wikipedia.org/wiki/DNA_sequencing) (DNA-seq) or [RNA-sequencing](https://en.wikipedia.org/wiki/RNA-Seq) (RNA-seq) experiment on their samples of interest.
 After sequencing, the next step is alignment to the reference genome with tools like [STAR](https://github.com/alexdobin/STAR) or [BWA](http://bio-bwa.sourceforge.net/), followed by variant calling with tools like [GATK HaplotypeCaller](https://software.broadinstitute.org/gatk/documentation/tooldocs/3.8-0/org_broadinstitute_gatk_tools_walkers_haplotypecaller_HaplotypeCaller.php) or [freebayes](https://github.com/ekg/freebayes) [@star; @bwa; @haplocaller; @freebayes].
-Variant callers produce tab delimited text files in the ([variant calling format](https://samtools.github.io/hts-specs/VCFv4.2.pdf), VCF) for each processed sample, which encode: i) the genomic position, ii) reference vs. observed DNA sequence, and iii) quality associated with each observed variant.
+Variant callers produce tab delimited text files in the [variant calling format](https://samtools.github.io/hts-specs/VCFv4.2.pdf) (VCF) for each processed sample.
+VCF files encode: i) the genomic position, ii) reference vs. observed DNA sequence, and iii) quality associated with each observed variant.
 Shown below is the `head` output of a sample VCF file.
 Note that only a single record is displayed, and that the record line has been artificially wrapped.